ibizaman/selfhostblocks/modules/blocks/monitoring/docs/default.md

 ### SMTP {#blocks-monitoring-usage-smtp}

-I recommend adding a STMP server configuration so you receive alerts by email:
+I recommend adding an SMTP server configuration so you receive alerts by email:

 ```nix
 shb.monitoring.smtp = {